UVa Course Catalog (Unofficial, Lou's List)

 Spring 2025

-This course introduces techniques for constructing mathematical and computational models of biological processes and utilizing experimental data to validate those models at many levels of organizational scale -- from genome to whole-tissue.
-Prerequisites: APMA 2130 or MATH 3250 or APMA 2501 - Differential Equations & Linear Algebra, and APMA 3110 or APMA 3100 or MATH 3100, and BME 2101, and BME 2104, and BME 2315 and BME major or minors
+This course introduces techniques for constructing mathematical and computational models of biological processes.
+We utilize experimental data to validate those models at many levels of organizational scale -- from genome to whole-tissue.
+Prerequisites: APMA 2130 or MATH 3250, BME 2101, BME 2104, and BME 2315.

 Course was offered Spring 2023, Spring 2022